 Misty Wilder has been working to eliminate disparities in infant mortality in Texas for twelve years.
-She currently serves as the Director of Healthy Start for the University of North Texas Health Center and is passionate about working to ensure black families have what they need to move from surviving to thriving in their comunities.
+She currently serves as the Director of Healthy Start for the University of North Texas Health Center and is passionate about working to ensure Black families have what they need to move from surviving to thriving in their communities.

 Begin conversations about safe sleep and breastfeeding early

-Starting conversations about safe sleep and breastfeeding in the first trimester gives families more time to ask questions and makes necessary preparations, such as getting a crib and learning about breastfeeding.
+Starting conversations about safe sleep and breastfeeding/chestfeeding in the first trimester gives families more time to ask questions and make necessary preparations, such as getting a crib and learning about breastfeeding.
 It also gives health professionals time to respond to concerns and connect families with resources.
 This is important for all families, but especially for populations who may face unique social or cultural barriers.

 “These barriers take time to process and can’t be overcome in a single conversation,” says Wilder.
 “Especially if we’re left scrambling to have that conversation during delivery when there is so much going on.
 It takes time to build a relationship so families feel comfortable asking questions and sharing concerns; and then it takes time to connect them with the services that can support them.
 Handing them a packet about safe sleep at delivery isn’t enough—providers need to start these conversations early.”

-Don’t make assumptions about families; instead, give them an opportunity to share their perspective and circumstances
+Don’t make assumptions about families; instead, give them an opportunity to share their perspectives and circumstances

 “Asking our clients to share their experiences is really important,” says Edison.
 “It’s all about establishing relationships and building trust, and that depends on giving them a voice.”